xdividr/dreamcloud-docs/styleguide.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^

 Extra empty spaces commonly show up after a period, but sometimes occur elsewhere.
-We always remove extra spaces (remember, only one space after a period), and the only exception being when we're showing a command line example where extra spaces may appear.
-In that case, we always leave it alone.
+Always remove extra spaces (remember, only one space after a period), and the only exception being when showing a command line example where extra spaces may appear.
+In that case, always leave it alone.

 Using lists
 ^^^^^^^^^^^

-There are two types of lists we commonly use: bulleted (unordered) and numbered (ordered).
+There are two types of lists: bulleted (unordered) and numbered (ordered).

 Use a bullet list to describe various items that do not have an order, and use